See also Engineering

 - portable consumer electronics – iPods, Palm Pilots, Playstation

-- biomedical devices – CAT scan machines, MRI
+- biomedical devices – CAT scan machines, MRI, brain-machine interfaces

 - integrated circuit chip and microprocessor design